 Infeed System for Raw Nuts and Seeds

 For the initial test, raw cashews were unloaded from a bulk bag unloading station into a volumetric vibratory pan feeder.
 This type of feeder has an adjustable feed rate controller that can be manually adjusted to increase or decrease the discharge rate of the raw nuts or seeds into the enrobing drum (also called a tumbler, tumbling drum, seasoning drum, or coating drum).

-A continuous flighted enrobing drum (or tumbler) with a 24” diameter gently turns the cashews, while dill pickle seasoning is applied.
-The continuous flighting of the drum allows for effective but gentle turning of nuts or seeds.
+A continuous flighted enrobing drum with a 24” diameter gently turns the cashews, while dill pickle seasoning is applied.
+The continuous flighting of the drum allows for an effective but gentle turning of nuts or seeds.
 A variable speed drive is supplied to control the rotating speed of the drum for flexibility with different snack food products.

 Liquid Seasoning Electrostatic Coating